degreepath/auditor/tests/snapshots/2015-16/major/asian-studies.md

 For this requirement, you must do both of the following:

 - in the subset “Limited Asian Studies Courses”, there must be at least six courses
-- in the subset “Upper-Level Asian Studies Courses”, there must be at least two courses at St. Olaf College
+- in the subset “Upper-Level Asian Studies Courses”, there must be at least two courses taken at St. Olaf College